univention/univention-corporate-server/doc/manual/windows/samba-domain.rst

 ------------

-Samba as an AD domain controller can be installed on all UCS Directory Nodes from the Univention App Center with the application *Active Directory-compatible domain controller*.
+Samba as an AD domain controller can be installed on all UCS Directory Nodes from the Univention App Center with the application :program:`Active Directory-compatible domain controller`.
 Alternatively, the software package :program:`univention-samba4` can be installed.
 On the system roles
 |UCSPRIMARYDN| and |UCSBACKUPDN| the :program:`univention-s4-connector` package
 must also be installed and :command:`univention-run-join-scripts` command must